The mythic imagination

 An exciting new course which offers practical techniques for cultivating your mythic imagination, uncovering the unique mythic threads which are woven through our lives, and exploring the unique soul-gift you bring to this world.

-A unique, ongoing membership program which supports you while you’re delving deep into the mysteries of wild psyche – through working with myth, archetypes, dreams, fairy tales, and other creative and expressive practices.
+A unique and intensive self-study course which supports you while you’re delving deep into the mysteries of wild psyche – through working with myth, archetypes, dreams, fairy tales, and other creative and expressive practices.